wakii/movie_app/README.md

 - Because we want to fetch Movie data with some APIs, before the page is rendered, it should get data.
 - with Life Cycle Component, we get render the basic views and fetch with `componentDidMount`

+### 4 Making the Movie App

+#### 4.0 Fetching Movies from API

+- With Axios module, get fetched data from API.

+- since it takes a time to get data from API, we call this async way for being done by webAPI during the DOM is rendered in Mounting.
+And using await, we are waiting for the data get fetched and will show them.